michele1993/michele1993.github.io/_pages/about.md

 Ciao!

-I am a visiting Postdoctoral Research Associate in Neuroscience and Machine Learning at the University of Oxford (UK) in the <a href='https://neuralml.github.io'>Neural & Machine Larning Group</a>.
+I am a visiting Postdoctoral Research Associate in Neuroscience and Machine Learning in the <a href='https://neuralml.github.io'>Neural & Machine Larning Group</a> at the University of Oxford (UK).
 I did my PhD in Machine Learning and Neuroscience at the University of Bristol under the supervison of Laurence Aitchison (primary), Casimir Ludwig and Nathan Lepora.

 Previously, I obtained a master of research in Cognitive Neuroscience at UCL and I undertook contract education in Data Science and Knowledge Engineering at the University of Maastricht.